 Lens cleaning kit

 This is the first thing you should buy after you pick up a camera.
 If I see you breathing on your camera lens and then wiping it with your shirt, I will take your DSLR and hurl it into the ocean.
 This is not a joke.

-Buy a lens cleaning kit that includes an air blower, cleaning pen and a microfibre cleaning cloth, and take actual care of your camera properly.
+Be sure to buy a lens cleaning kit that includes an air blower, cleaning pen and a microfibre cleaning cloth, and you’ll be able to take care of your camera properly.